Zwerm/composite-bs-client-examples/examples/02-extended/README.md

 # Example 02:
-## Extended Bot Socket Client
+## Extended BotSocket Client
 ### Description
-This example extends the functionality of the previous example, and demonstrates how a Bot Socket Client can be easily implemented in a CSS Framework, in this case, [Bulma](bulma.io).
+This example extends the functionality of the previous example, and demonstrates how a BotSocket Client can be easily implemented in a CSS Framework, in this case, [Bulma](bulma.io).
 ### Setup
 Copy `env.example` to `.env` and fill out the three variables.